 Puzzle-solving is probably the rawest aspect of Cyberia.
 Zak is a hacker, remember?
 Those stylish shades he always wears are actually quite technologically advanced.
 They have three types of sensors: for most of the puzzles in the game, you will use magnetic resonance imaging, an infrared scan will help you only once, and the bio-scan is… well, completely useless.
 Impractical variety is better than suffocating monotony, I suppose…

 The most interesting and even paradoxical thing in it all is that actually, Cyberia turns out to be a pretty fun game.
-Nice visuals and pretty enjoyable sound design create a unique atmosphere, which fills the void created by weak storytelling.
+Excellent visuals and pretty enjoyable sound design create a unique atmosphere, which fills the void created by weak storytelling.
 The game moves in dynamic pace, frequently catching you off-guard with either shift in the gameplay or with some surprising nasty way to kill the main character.
-Rail-shooting sequences are fairly difficult, but short enough and directed well enough to not become frustrating.
+Rail-shooting sequences are relatively challenging, but short enough and directed well enough to not become frustrating.

 Cyberia was never the harbinger of cinema and videogames synergy, nor it’s not even a significant or meaningful title for its own medium.
 It’s just a short, flawed, but quite an enjoyable game.
 And a pretty unique one, actually.
 Ambitious and humble simultaneously.
 That’s why it should be remembered.